-Like other berries, these little red gems pack a nutritional punch that makes their delicious flavour seem even sweeter.
-High in vitamin C, fiber and antioxidants, raspberries are an easy addition to the diet because of their palatable and widely-loved taste.
+Like other berries, these little red gems pack a nutritional punch that makes their delicious flavor seem even sweeter.
+High in vitamin C, fiber and antioxidants, learning how to grow raspberries will allow them to become an easy addition to your daily diet.

-Stirred into yogurt or oatmeal, thrown into a smoothie, baked into delicious treats or just on their own as a snack; getting your daily dose of raspberries will help boost your immune system, keep your digestion moving, support your heart health and can possibly help to prevent certain types of cancer.
+Their palatable and widely-loved taste make them perfect for stirring into yogurt or oatmeal, throwing into a smoothie, baking into delicious treats or just enjoying on their own as a snack.
+Getting a daily dose of raspberries will help boost your immune system, keep your digestion moving, support your heart health, and can possibly help to prevent certain types of cancer.

 Growing raspberries in GardenSoxx® | Plant Family: Rosaceae